ciel-lang/CIEL/docs/README.md

 ;; (and we don't get a readable representation, so our example is not even equivalent)
 ~~~

-We also add some missing functions.
+We **add missing functions**.
 For example, after you used `parse-integer`, you are probably looking for a `parse-float` function… but you can't find it, because it isn't defined by the standard.
 You must install a third-party library.
 Now you have it.

+We **enhance the docstrings** of built-in functions and macros with more
+explanations and examples, so you don't have to reach to external
+documentation just yet in order to understand and try out things like
+`mapcar` or `loop` (look 'ma, LOOP has no docstring by default).

 Moreover, we want to bring a **user friendly REPL on the terminal**,
 with bells and whistles useful to the developer and people living in a